rbarrois/python-semanticversion/docs/reference.rst

 Version specifications (the Spec class)
 ---------------------------------------

-Version specifications describe a 'range' of accepted versions: older than, equal, similar to, …

-python-semanticversion supports different syntaxes for describing version range:
+The `SemVer`_ specification doesn't provide a standard description of version ranges.
+And simply using a naive implementation leads to unexpected situations: ``>=1.2.0,<1.3.0`` isn't expected to match version ``1.3.0-rc.1``, yet a strict application of `SemVer`_ precedence rules would include it.

+In order to solve this problem, each `SemVer`_-based package management platform has designed its own rules. python-semanticversion provides a couple of implementations of those range definition syntaxes:

-- ``'simple'`` (through :class:`SimpleSpec`): A python-semantic specific syntax, which supports common patterns, and some NPM-inspired extensions;
+- ``'simple'`` (through :class:`SimpleSpec`): A python-semanticversion specific syntax, which supports simple / intuitive patterns, and some NPM-inspired extensions;
 - ``'npm'`` (through :class:`NpmSpec`): The NPM syntax, based on https://docs.npmjs.com/misc/semver.html
+- More might be added in the future.

+Each of those ``Spec`` classes provides a shared set of methods to work with versions:

 .. class:: BaseSpec(spec_string)